Celebes Sea

-The Celebes Sea (/ˈsɛlɪbiːz, səˈliːbiz/ SEL-ib-eez-,_-sə-LEE-beez; Dagat Selebes) or Sulawesi Sea (Laut Sulawesi; Laut Sulawesi; /id/) of the western Pacific Ocean is bordered on the north by the Sulu Archipelago and Sulu Sea and Mindanao Island of the Philippines, on the east by the Sangihe Islands chain, on the south by Sulawesi's Minahasa Peninsula, and the west by northern Kalimantan in Indonesia.
+The Celebes Sea (/ˈsɛlɪbiːz, səˈliːbiz/ SEL-ib-eez-,_-sə-LEE-beez; Dagat Selebes) or Sulawesi Sea (Malay and Indonesian: Laut Sulawesi /id/) of the western Pacific Ocean is bordered on the north by the Sulu Archipelago and Sulu Sea and Mindanao Island of the Philippines, on the east by the Sangihe Islands chain, on the south by Sulawesi's Minahasa Peninsula, and the west by northern Kalimantan in Indonesia.
 It extends 605 km north-south by 780 km east-west and has a total surface area of 472,000 km2, to a maximum depth of 20406 ft.
 South of the Cape Mangkalihat, the sea opens southwest through the Makassar Strait into the Java Sea.

 The Celebes Sea is a piece of an ancient ocean basin that formed 42 million years ago in a locale removed from any landmass.
 By 20 million years ago, the earth's crust movement had moved the basin close enough to the Indonesian and Philippine volcanoes to receive emitted debris.
 By 10 million years ago the Celebes Sea was inundated with continental debris, including coal, which was shed from a growing young mountain on Borneo and the basin had docked against Eurasia.

 The border between the Celebes and the Sulu Sea is at the Sibutu-Basilan Ridge.
 Strong ocean currents, deep sea trenches, and seamounts, combined with active volcanic islands, result in complex oceanographic features.